IDMNYU/IDM_Faculty_FAQ/adjunctoffices_md.md

 **IDM Adjunct Faculty Office \(370 Jay Room 344\)**

 This is a shared space with desks and cabinets.
-Two people may use this space at a time.
+Up to four people may use the space at a time.

 A lockbox with keys is attached to the door.
 Please ask a staff or faculty member for the access code.